vivekteega/floscout/README.md

 ## How to use
 #### Search by address
 i) On the homepage of FLO Scout, enter the FLO address/FLO ID and press Enter
-ii) On the top it shows the FLO balance, the tokens, and their respective balances of the FLO ID
+ii) On the top it shows the FLO balance and the tokens and their respective balances of the FLO ID
 iii) Next it shows the token transfers, amount of token transferred, or smart contract transactions of the FLO address

 #### Search by transaction